-In this video, I wanted to go through the #1 Worst Bodyweight Oblique Exercise.
+I wanted to go through this video’s #1 Worst Bodyweight Oblique Exercise.

 YouTube to watch the YouTube video.

-The obliques are located on the sides of your abdomen, all the way from the hips to the rib cage.
+The obliques are located on the sides of your abdomen, from the hips to the rib cage.
 You have both internal and external obliques.
 The external obliques sit on top of the internal obliques.
-The muscle fibers of the internal and external obliques run perpendicular to each other, and they work together to produce lateral flexion, rotation and flexion of the spine.
+The muscle fibers of the internal and external obliques run perpendicular to each other, and they work together to produce lateral flexion, rotation, and spine flexion.
+Strong obliques help support your spine and lower your risk of injury from lifting heavy loads.
 The obliques also play a role in changing intra-abdominal pressure during breathing.
-Strong obliques help support your spine and lower your risk of injury from lifting heavy loads.

 I had Orsy demonstrate the Bicycle Ab Exercise.

 While some say this exercise targets the obliques, it is also an injury waiting to happen, specifically in your back.
-Yes, it works the obliques, but it puts high load and stress on your back and eventually will lead to injury and pain.
+Yes, it works the obliques, but it puts a high load and stress on your back, eventually leading to injury and pain.

 The better exercise to target the obliques is the Side Plank.

-You can be on your hand or down or your forearm.
+You can be on your hand or down your forearm.
 Make sure either your wrist or elbow is directly underneath your shoulder.
 Stack your hips on top of each other.
-Your feet can be stacked, or if you need help balancing, stagger your feet so you have an edge of each food on the ground.
-Keep pulling your hips up toward the ceiling and keep your head, back and ankles in line.
+Your feet can be stacked, or if you need help balancing, stagger your feet, so you have an edge of each food on the ground.
+Keep your hips up toward the ceiling and keep your head, back, and ankles in line.

 Alternate sides.
-This is a much safer exercise for the back and it works the obliques effectively.
+This is a much safer exercise for the back and works the obliques effectively.

 Rick Kaselj, MS

-If you want to feel a decrease in your back in just 7 days, then click here to check out the Low Back Pain Solved program.
+If you want to feel a decrease in your back in just seven days, then click here to check out the Low Back Pain Solved program.